 Cannabis for sleep can be tricky.
 You probably don’t know that there are different cannabinoids for sleep.
 It’s not just THC.
 There’s CBD and CBN.
 And then there’s terpenes like linalool or myrcene that can help you get to sleep and stay asleep.

-I recommend Relax Capsules by Diem CBD because they contain CBD and other supplements that boost sleep like GABA, 5-HTP, lemon balm extract, melatonin, valerian root, and passion flower extract.
+Look for CBD capsules for sleep that contain CBD and other ingredients that boost sleep like GABA, 5-HTP, lemon balm extract, melatonin, valerian root, and passion flower extract.

 -Route of administration